riser-platform/riser-server/config/infra/knative/README.md

 Like Kubernetes, KNative configuration is vast (although much more constrained) and is dependant largely on your needs.
 The following is meant to help get you started with a basic demo of Riser and is not intended as being exhaustive.

 ### Domain Name
-You should configure a wildcard domain for each stage and namespace using a pattern like `<stage>.riser.<your-domain>` (e.g. for the `dev` stage `dev.riser.your-domain.org`.
+You should configure a wildcard domain for each environment and namespace using a pattern like `<environment>.riser.<your-domain>` (e.g. for the `dev` environment `dev.riser.your-domain.org`.
 To do this, create a ConfigMap like the following example:

 ```yaml
 apiVersion: v1